 3. Zip Through Your Review Sites

-In other words, if customers say good things on Yelp, it’s good for business.
+In other words, if customers say good things online, it’s good for business.
 The reverse is probably true, too.
 Don’t have time to check your reviews every day?
 Review management software can monitor all them for you.
 So, as part of your checkup, take a pass through all of these review sites and make sure you’re happy with the reviews you see.
 If you aren’t, take immediate action to stop the negative before it gains traction.

 4. Write Some Content